|

 that matter showed Jam's and Lewis' production skills at their

-the group over all.
-In fact, Petrus only was the executive producer
+for the group over all.
+In fact, Petrus only was the executive

-letting Jam and Lewis be the producer, even though Petrus always
+producer letting Jam and Lewis be the producer, even though

-had the last word and therefore indirectly decided over the
+Petrus always had the last word and therefore indirectly decided

-sound.
-On a whole, this was and is a very complete album, the
+over the sound.
+On a whole, this was and is a very complete

 process continued to R&B and away from the eurodisco just